gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 GitKraken offers a Single Sign On (SSO) option as an easy way to sign in to your account.

 Once your organization has setup SSO with an Identity Provider (IdP), the Owner or an Admin on your GitKraken organization can link your orgazation to that identity provider.
-Then, any users associated with your IdP can login to GitKraken apps and services with a single click. 🎉
+Then, any users associated with your IdP can login to GitKraken apps and services quickly. 🎉

 <div class='callout callout--warning'>
     <p><strong>Note:</strong> You must have an active GitKraken Teams or Enterprise License to enable SSO</p>
 </div>

-## What is SSO?
+## What is Single Sign On (SSO)?

 The <a href='https://en.wikipedia.org/wiki/Single_sign-on' target='_blank'>Wikipedia</a> definition of SSO: